List of universities and colleges in Hungary

-Universities in Hungary have generally been instituted by Act of Parliament under the Higher Education Act.
+Universities in Hungary have been instituted by Act of Parliament under the Higher Education Act.
 For new public universities and private universities, approval is required from the Ministry of responsible for the education and later from the Hungarian National Assembly.
 The Hungarian public higher education system includes universities and other higher education institutes, that provide both education curricula and related degrees up to doctoral degree and also contribute to research activities.
 In general, public Hungarian universities don't charge tuition fees.

 The following is a list of universities and colleges of higher education in Hungary (listed alphabetically and grouped by location and funding), followed by a list of defunct institutions.